 ARE VEGAN BEAUTY PRODUCTS THE NEXT BIG THING IN COSMETIC INDUSTRIES?

-Today we as an end user are very empowered and informed.
+Today we as an end-user are very empowered and informed.
 We expect all kind of reassurances on safety, morals, quality sourcing of materials and it’s transportation.
-So vegan beauty fulfills the criteria of first phase of being at least not using animal products and unethical sourcing.
+So vegan beauty fulfils the criteria of the first phase of being at least not using animal products and unethical sourcing.
 It works with the clean process and plant-based ingredients which is one of the few criteria to go with vegan beauty products.

 CONCLUSION ON THE USE VEGAN BEAUTY PRODUCTS

 We are becoming aware and awakened.
-We know that animals are not meant to be eaten, they are not meant to a end up becoming a testing kit.
-They are not entitled to become raw material for our ever-changing fashion (following ethical fashion) and nor they are supposed to be end their life for becoming mixers in our beauty products.
+We know that animals are not meant to be eaten, they are not meant to an end up becoming a testing kit.
+They are not entitled to become the raw material for our ever-changing fashion (following ethical fashion) and nor they are supposed to be an end their life for becoming mixers in our beauty products.